Why You Should Be Using Business Call Tracking

 1. Correlate phone calls with website success

 Without call tracking, you can’t accurately measure the effectiveness of your online marketing efforts.
-Sure, with Google AdWords and Analytics, you can measure online conversions and goal completions.
+Sure, with Google Ads (formerly AdWords) and Analytics, you can measure online conversions and goal completions.
 But what if someone decides to call you instead of filling out an online form?

 With call tracking, phone calls will no longer be lost in translation.
 By tracking phone calls as conversions, you’ll be able to get a full picture of your online success.